JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Retrieves the value of a property.

 ```
-FUNCTION CTextDocument2.GetProperty (BYVAL nType AS LONG) AS LONG
+FUNCTION GetProperty (BYVAL nType AS LONG) AS LONG
 ```
 | Parameter | Description |
 | --------- | ----------- |